OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 *   `Sde` for Sitelink in German

 Enter in the three-letter code manually in the <span class="menuItems">Add Property</span> field.
 You can manually enter as many term/language combinations as you require.

-No language fall-back is performed when retrieving the values.

 ### Comparing values